It’s just a number

 - Symbols always precede the figures (£10, $6 m).
 Do not use £ and p together.

 - If you are using units of measurement, proportion and quantity, the general rule is to use figures (we shared the winnings 60–40, 30 per cent of men).

 - In abbreviated units figures are used, followed by a space (10 kg, 12 p.m., 25 cm).

 If you find that you don’t know how to express a number, you can always try rephrasing the sentence.
-Or consult us here at Full Proof – the proofreading team have years of experience dealing with the best ways to express your written work, to ensure that your numbers are expressed clearly and consistently.
+Or consult us here at Full Proof – we are a proofreading company with over 15 years’ experience dealing with the best ways to express your written work, to ensure that your numbers are expressed clearly and consistently.